-In this case it uses the fighter used by the player we have selected with keys 1234.
+In this case it uses the entity used by the player we have selected with keys 1234.

-If this doesnt display the fighter help, ensure you are in a game, canon collision is paused (spacebar) and you have selected a player (1)
+If this doesn't display the entity help, ensure you are in edit mode and you have selected a player (1)

-Lets play with some of the fighter properties we can see from running the help command.
+Lets play with some of the entity properties we can see from running the help command.

-This will get the number of aerial jumps the fighter can do:
+This will get the number of aerial jumps the entity can do:

-Try setting the number of aerial jumps the fighter has:
+Try setting the number of aerial jumps the entity has:

-Try setting other properites listed by the help command and see what happens.
+Try setting other properties listed by the help command and see what happens.

 Descending the tree